-Plan Amendments & Minor Boundary Annexations
+Plan Amendments and Annexations

 Quasi-Judicial Plan Amendments

 Amendments can involve a change to either the Rural/Natural Resource Plan or urban Community Plans.
 Quasi-judicial plan amendments are processed through a Type III procedure (public hearing before the Planning Commission and sometimes the Board of Commissioners).
-They are subject to the rules and procedures in ORS 197.763 for public notice and hearing procedures.
-In most cases the Planning Commission is the final decision maker.
+They are subject to the rules and procedures in ORS 197.763 for public notice and hearings.

-There are two application deadlines each year, February 15 and August 15.
+There are two application deadlines each year, Feb.
+15 and Aug.
+15.

-Complete applications received by February 15 will typically be placed on the Planning Commission's summer hearing schedule; those received by August 15 will usually be scheduled for a fall or winter hearing.
+Complete applications received by Feb.
+15 will typically be placed on the Planning Commission's summer hearing schedule; those received by Aug.
+15 will usually be scheduled for a fall or winter hearing.
 An application cannot be scheduled for a hearing until it is deemed complete and accepted by the county.

 Minor Boundary Annexations